Rajpratik71/linux-manPages/enchant.md

        fr:myspell,ispell:aspell

 DIRECTORIES IMPORTANT TO ENCHANT
-       Unless configured otherwise, Enchant's  Myspell,  Ispell,  and  Uspell backends  will  look  for  dictionaries  in  directories  specific  to Enchant, and will not use  your  system-wide  installed  dictionaries.
+       Unless  configured otherwise, Enchant's Myspell, Ispell, and Uspell backends will look for dictionaries in directories specific to Enchant, and will not use your system-wide installed dictio‐ naries.
 This is for pragmatic reasons since many distributions install these dictionaries into different locations.

        Like the enchant.ordering file described above, Enchant looks in the global directory for these dictionaries and a per-user directory.
 The per-user directory takes precedence if it is found.
-Enchant looks for Myspell     dictionaries     in     $(datadir)/enchant/myspell     and
-       ~/.enchant/myspell.
-Enchant  looks  for   Ispell   dictionaries   in
-       $(datadir)/enchant/ispell  and  ~/.enchant/ispell.
-Enchant looks for
+       Enchant  looks  for  Myspell  dictionaries  in  $(datadir)/enchant/myspell  and  ~/.enchant/myspell.
+Enchant looks for Ispell dictionaries in $(datadir)/enchant/ispell and ~/.enchant/ispell.
-       Uspell     dictionaries     in      $(datadir)/enchant/uspell      and
+       Enchant looks for Uspell dictionaries in $(datadir)/enchant/uspell and ~/.enchant/uspell.
-       ~/.enchant/uspell.

        Packagers and users may wish to make symbolic links to the system-wide dictionary directories.
 Or, preferably, use the --with-myspell-dir, --with-ispell-dir, and --with-uspell-dir 'configure' arguments.

 MORE INFORMATION
        http://www.abisource.com/enchant/